Peace Dollar Collecting Guide

 Buy the keys graded

-For the 1928 and high-grade S-mints, stick to PCGS/NGC slabs — strike and grade swing the price enough that certification pays for itself.
+For the 1928 and high-grade S-mints, stick to PCGS/NGC slabs, strike and grade swing the price enough that certification pays for itself.
 More on which grade to buy.

 Browse Peace Dollars

-See the Peace Dollars in our catalog — each links to current graded listings across the major marketplaces.
+See the Peace Dollars in our catalog, each links to current graded listings across the major marketplaces.

-View the Peace series →Keep reading
+View the Peace series →Storage & handling

 The 1804 Silver Dollar: King of American Coins